MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/security-governance-compliance.md

 Governance is an important part of planning for HPC workloads.
 Organizations in the manufacturing and automotive industries often rely on compliance and regulation assessments, like [Trusted Information Security Assessment Exchange (TISAX)](/azure/compliance/offerings/offering-tisax).

-Note that it could be important to understand any decisions previously made by the cloud platform team so that you're aware of existing  governance recommendations.
+Keep in mind that it could be important to understand any decisions previously made by the cloud platform team so that you're aware of existing  governance recommendations.

 ## Azure governance in the Azure HPC landing zone accelerator